-PRECIOUS-Gold prices edge up, but improved risk-appetite caps gains
+PRECIOUS-Gold prices edge up, but improved risk appetite caps gains

 “On the downside, support around $1,300 should be strong in the short-term (for gold) and we favour buying dips towards that level,” MKS PAMP Group said in a trading note.

-Silver rose 0.4 percent to $15.91, while platinum was steady at $817.50.
-(Reporting by Nallur Sethuraman in Bengaluru; Editing by Joseph Radford)
+Silver rose 0.3 percent to $15.90, while platinum was steady at $816.77.
+(Reporting by Nallur Sethuraman in Bengaluru; Editing by Subhranshu Sahu)